xoopscube/documentation/en/quick-start.md

 + copy the contents of the TRUST_PATH directory to the root document path of your web environment (private if possible).
 + Create a database

-Once the files are copied there, you can point your browser to http://localhost/
+Once the files are copied there, you can point your browser to http://localhost/ or https://mysite.local

 This will start the install wizard process.